Monsour del Rosario: Personal life

+Del Rosario is married to Joy Zapanta.
+She suffered a miscarriage with their twins but later gave birth to their son Matthew in 2006 and their daughter Isabella, who is also a taekwondo athlete.

 Acting career

 Del Rosario appeared in Filipino action films as early as 1986.
-Among his more notable starring roles was in Bangis (1995), Buhawi Jack (1998) and Pintado (2000).
-He appeared in several international film productions, such as Demonstone (1989), Bloodfist 2 (1990), Techno Warriors (1998) working alongside international martial artist Darren Shahlavi, When Eagles Strike (2003), Bloodfist 2050 (2005) with young martial artist Matt Mullins, and The Hunt for Eagle One (2006).
+His more notable starring roles were in Bangis (1995), Buhawi Jack (1998) and Pintado (2000).
+He appeared in several international film productions, such as Demonstone (1990), Bloodfist II (1990), Techno Warriors (1998) working alongside international martial artist Darren Shahlavi, When Eagles Strike (2003), Bloodfist 2050 (2005) with young martial artist Matt Mullins, and The Hunt for Eagle One (2006).
 Del Rosario joined Phillip Salvador, Aurora Sevilla and Willie Revillame in Joe Pring 2: Kidlat ng Maynila (1991) produced by Four n Films.
-He also performed with Lito Lapid, Monica Herrera, and Johnny Delgado in Medal of Valor: Habang Nasasaktan Lalong Tumatapang (1991) also produced by Four n Films.
-His recent movies were Super Noypi (2005) and Tatlong Baraha (2006).
+He also performed with Lito Lapid, Monica Herrera, and Johnny Delgado in Medal of Valor: Habang Nasasaktan Lalong Tumatapang (1991), also produced by Four n Films.
+His recent films were Super Noypi (2005) and Tatlong Baraha (2006).

 Political career

 Del Rosario first ran for councilor of Makati from the 1st district in 2007 under the ticket of mayoralty candidate and Senator Lito Lapid, but lost.
 He ran for councilor in 2010 under Nacionalista Party and was successful this time.
-He was re-elected in 2013 under United Nationalist Alliance, then the ruling party in Makati.
+He was re-elected in 2013 under the United Nationalist Alliance (UNA), then the ruling party in Makati.

-Initially running for re-election in 2016, he instead ran for representative of Makati's 1st district as a substitute to Ichi Yabut, who decided to seek re-election as councilor instead.
-He was successfully elected to a three-year term.
-As representative, he principally authored 58 House bills and 47 resolutions and co-authored 118 bills and 9 resolutions in total.
-The following are the bills enacted into law he authored:
+Initially running for re-election in 2016, he instead ran for representative of Makati's 1st district as a substitute to Ichi Yabut, who decided to seek re-election as a councilor instead, and he was successfully elected to a three-year term.
+As a representative, he principally authored 58 House bills and 47 resolutions and co-authored 118 bills and 9 resolutions in total.
+The following are the bills he authored and enacted into law :